 Presbyterian Church, Adolphus Street, Seaham (Seaham)

-It is documented that the church once contained a war memorial roll of honour dedicated to men of the church who had left the town to serve in the First World War.
+The church once contained a war memorial roll of honour dedicated to men of the church who had left the town to serve in the First World War.
 A communion chair also carried a memorial plaque dedicated to fallen members (5-6).

 |Historical period:||Victorian (1837 to 1901)